 WATCHMAN is a permanent implant that reduces stroke risk for people with atrial fibrillation (AFib).
 It’s about the size of a quarter and made from very light and compact materials commonly used in many other medical implants.

-Kettering Physician Network Heart and Vascular physicians began doing WATCHMAN Implant procedures at Kettering Medical Center in 2016 as an alternative for patients with AFib who are unable to tolerate anticoagulants (blood thinners) therapies long-term.
+Kettering Health Medical Group Heart and Vascular physicians began doing WATCHMAN Implant procedures at Kettering Health Main campus in 2016 as an alternative for patients with AFib who are unable to tolerate anticoagulants (blood thinners) therapies long-term.